V4Fire/Client/src/components/super/i-block/README.md

 # components/super/i-block

-This module provides a superclass for any V4Fire components.
+This module serves as a superclass for all V4Fire components and provides essential APIs.
-This class contains the most necessary APIs, such as: event API, modifiers API, state and life cycle API, property watching API, etc.
+These APIs include event handling, modifier management, state management, lifecycle management, property watching, and more.

-The functionality is divided into several parts: the behavior that the class itself declares and the many friendly classes that work through composition.
+The functionality of this superclass is divided into different parts.
+It includes the behaviors declared by the class itself and various auxiliary classes that work through composition.

-Also, this module re-exports part of the functionality and types from the `core/component` module.
+Additionally, this module re-exports some functionality and types from the `core/component` module.

 ```typescript
 import iBlock, { component, prop, field } from 'components/super/i-block/i-block';